 Fairlight Glen is the only place between Hastings and Pett Level where you can get down to the seashore, though the crumbling cliffs make it slightly perilous.
 Your reward is a long curving pebble beach backed by high wooded cliffs that has a wild and secluded air unlike any in the south east.
 For this reason, it is also popular with naturists.

 - The path down to the beach takes some finding.
 The turning off the coast path is in a wooded gully in the second major dip in the cliffs when coming from Hastings, at a point where the path crosses a stream.
 The path is no longer fenced off, but a sign warns you that you use it at your own risk.
-Use your own judgement here, as this is an unstable coast where landslips often happen, but the naturists that use this beach seem to keep this path in good repair.
+Use your own judgement here, as this is an unstable coast where landslips often happen, but the naturists that use this beach usually keep a route open, often with ropes or steps to help you down the steeper bits.

 No comments: